Karwa Chauth Puja

 The following are some fascinating traditional stories about Karwa Chauth and how it started.

-Tale of the Queen Veervati:
+Tale of the Queen Veervati

 An enchanting queen named Veervati was born to an affectionate and caring family of seven brothers.
 She was at her parent’s house during one of the Karwa Chauth and began a stringent nirjal fast after sunrise.